Frequently Asked Questions about CorCare

 If my patient is seen at or admitted to a facility that uses CorCare, will I receive notification?

 Yes.
-Notifications will be generated within your EpicCare Link inbox.
-Clinicians will have the ability to opt in or out of notifications at a user level, such as patients passing, being admitted to a facility, etc. Community clinicians will need to log[LM1] [FM2] into EpicCare Link to see these notifications.
+Notifications, such as a patient admission to a facility, patient death, etc., can be generated within your EpicCare Link inbox.
+Clinicians will have the ability to opt in or out of notifications at a user level.
+When CorCare launches in April 2026, we expect that community clinicians will need to log into EpicCare Link to see these notifications.
+Other results notifications will still flow to the current EMR from CorCare.

 Will I be able to bill MCP from CorCare?